-There are many seven or eight-seater cars on the market today that you would presume you would be able to fit five child seats in, but as I have found in my testing this is not the case!
+There are many seven or eight-seater cars on the market today that you would presume you would be able to at least 4 child seats in, but as I have found in my testing this is not the case!
 Either the second row doesn't fit three child seats or the rear row doesn't have top tether points, or you can't access them without uninstalling the second-row child seats!!

-Here is a list of all the seven and eight-seater SUV's, that I have reviewed so far, and found would fit four or more child seats in the back:
+Here is a list of all the seven and eight-seater SUV's, that I have reviewed so far, and found would fit 4 child seats or more in the back:

 The Mazda CX-8 has FIVE top tether points?!!
 FANTASTIC!!
 They are all within plastic guides on the seat backs, apart from the central one in the second row which is right underneath the seat and I found I required an extension strap for the child seat.
 There are ISOfix points in the two outer second-row seats only and I found there was enough room for me to install three big child seats across the second row while using the ISOfix because there is plenty of space across the second-row seats, which is unusual and great!
 In the third row, I installed two big Britax child seats using the seat belts and top tethers, and there was ample room for them.
 The second row slides to adjust leg room and we found you could have a 184cm passenger sit in front and behind a rear-facing infant capsule.
 In both positions, there was 25cm of knee room which was impressive!
 The headroom in the third row was better than in the VW Tiguan Allspace but still only enough for the 184cm passenger to last a 30-minute journey before they wanted more space!
 For accessing the third row, the second-row seats slide forward and small kids could perhaps climb through but an adult could not reach through the gap to fasten buckles or bigger kids climb through without removing child seats.
 The second-row seatbacks are split 60:40 and the 60% is on the kerb side so you actually have to remove two child seats to access the third row from the kerb side of the car which seems biased to left-hand drive countries.
 I found that the third-row seats are very comfortable to sit in and I'm 162cm.